Darkplz/javascript-questions-flow1/README.md

 **this in JavaScript and how it differs from what we know from Java/.net.**

-> Below is the usage of a ´´´´this´´´ keyword in Kotlin.
-Where ´´´´this´´´ simply refers to the current object instantiation within the
+> Below is the usage of a `this` keyword in Kotlin.
+Where `this` simply refers to the current object instantiation within the
-> scope where ´´´´this´´´ is being used.
+> scope where `this` is being used.

 ```kotlin
 class A(val a: String, val b: String){